abishekatp/notes/QC/131_MS_Classical_Information.md

 ## How can we represent the state of the multiple systems mathematically?

 * Now we know that we can use the cardesian product to get classical state set of the multiple systems.
-Then how can we reporesent the state of the joined system mathematically?
-Its simple we are going to use same idea as single system, We are going to use a column vector to represent a classical state of the multiple sytems.
-But here the column vector entries will be corresponding to the cartesian product set of the individual systems.
+Then how can we represent the state of the joined system mathematically?
+Its simple, we are going to use same idea as a single system, We are going to use a column vector to represent a classical state of the multiple sytems.
+But here the column vector entries will correspond to the classical state set(which we got using the cartesian product) of the multiple systems.

 * For example the classical state of the torch light that is ON and with LOW brightness can be represented by the following column vector(we have added labels for each entry of the column vector.
 These labels corresponds to a classical state of the torch light).